MarynaPyvovar/rick-and-morty/README.md

-# Rick ang Morty
+# Rick and Morty
 An application that you can use to search for your favorite cartoon characters and learn more facts about them.
 The user can register using Google.
-In the future, it is planned to add several more pages and methods of authorization, a personal user account with the function of adding favorite characters, sorting by various characteristics and the ability to create your own character
+In the future, it is planned to add several more pages and methods of authorization, a personal user account with the function of adding favorite characters, sorting characters by various characteristics and the ability to create your own character in a cartoon-like style.

 ## Links
 - Repository https://github.com/MarynaPyvovar/rick-and-morty